UniTwit/uni.js/README.md

 uni
 ======

-A unified interface to manage multiple Twitter accounts in team.
+An unified interface to manage multiple Twitter accounts in team.

 Powered by node.js & Redis.